ceph/ceph/doc/rados/configuration/mon-lookup-dns.rst

 ::

     _ceph-mon._tcp.example.com.
-60 IN SRV 10 60 6789 mon1.example.com.
+60 IN SRV 10 20 6789 mon1.example.com.
     _ceph-mon._tcp.example.com.
-60 IN SRV 10 60 6789 mon2.example.com.
+60 IN SRV 10 30 6789 mon2.example.com.
     _ceph-mon._tcp.example.com.
-60 IN SRV 10 60 6789 mon3.example.com.
+60 IN SRV 20 50 6789 mon3.example.com.

-In this case the Monitors are running on port *6789*.
+Now all Monitors are running on port *6789*, with priorities 10, 10, 20 and weights 20, 30, 50 respectively.

-The current implementation in clients and daemons does *not* honor nor respect the weight or priority set in SRV records.
+Monitor clients choose monitor by referencing the SRV records.
+If a cluster has multiple Monitor SRV records with the same priority value, clients and daemons will load balance the connections to Monitors in proportion to the values of the SRV weight fields.

-All records returned will be treated equally in a Round Robin fashion.
+For the above example, this will result in approximate 40% of the clients and daemons connecting to mon1, 60% of them connecting to mon2.
+However, if neither of them is reachable, then mon3 will be reconsidered as a fallback.